Last Updated on January 28, 2026 by Lindsey

 Slough Creek Trail

 That afternoon we set off on our favorite hike of our Yellowstone visit – Slough Creek Trail.
 I couldn’t have predicted from what I’d read about this path that it would be such a delight, so it’s a true hidden gem.
 It’s a 20-mile out and back, so we just walked until we felt like turning around.
 Probably about 5 miles round trip for our journey.
 We saw almost no one on the whole hike, and the golden fields, yellow aspens, and views of the mountains were incredible.
-There was a moment on the trail when there was complete silence, something I never experience in normal life, and it was bliss!
+There was a moment on the trail when there was complete silence, something I’ve never experienced in normal life, and it was bliss!

 We capped off a great day with delicious elk chili and Western sour cherry cider on the patio at Wonderland Cafe.
 This was my favorite meal in the Yellowstone area, so don’t miss it!